PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 |x|S|D|A|K|C|S|D|x|
 |x|x|x|x|x|x|x|x|x|
 ## Beginning of the Game
-If at least 1 Player is using The Party as their Battalion, each Player gets 1 Supporter as a Backline Reinforcement
+If at least 1 Player is using The Party as their Battalion, each Player gets 1 Supporter as a Backline Reinforcement.